 Everyone knows the infamous story of Jones driving the riding lawn mower to the liquor store, which has become synonymous with the Possum.
 But sadly, drinking was taking a tremendous toll on Jones' personal life and health.
 For a while, Jones' trouble with the bottle nearly defined him.
 He became known as "No Show Jones" after missing over 50 shows in one year.

-It was Waylon Jennings, who had his own struggles with addiction, who came to Jones' aide at a particularly low point for the Possum.
+It was fellow Country Music Hall of Fame talent Waylon Jennings, who had his own struggles with addiction, who came to Jones' aide at a particularly low point for the Possum.
 Jennings first helped Jones' get sober in the early 1980s, which helped him revive his career with perhaps his greatest song of all: 1980's "He Stopped Loving Her Today."

 Jones remained sober for several years but continued to struggle with addiction.
 After his 1999 car wreck, Jones gave up drinking for good.
 He credited his wife Nancy for her support in helping him take on and finally defeat his demons.